Suffolk: Archaeology

-In July 2020, metal detectorist Luke Mahoney, found 1061 silver hammered coins estimated to be worth £100,000 in Ipswich.
+In July 2020, metal detectorist Luke Mahoney found 1,061 silver hammered coins, estimated to be worth £100,000, in Ipswich.
 The coins dated back to the 15th–17th century, according to experts.

-In September 2020, archaeologists announced the discovery of an Anglo-Saxon cemetery with 17 cremations and 191 burials dating back to the 7th century in Oulton, near Lowestoft.
-The graves contained the remains of men, women and children, as well as artefacts including small iron knives and silver pennies, wrist clasps, strings of amber and glass beads.
+In 2020, archaeologists discovered a 7th century Anglo-Saxon cemetery with 17 cremations and 191 burials in Oulton, near Lowestoft.
+The graves contained the remains of men, women and children, as well as artefacts including small iron knives, silver pennies, wrist clasps, strings of amber and glass beads.
 According to Andrew Peachey, who carried out the excavations, the skeletons had mostly vanished because of the highly acidic soil.
-They, fortunately, were preserved as brittle shapes and "sand silhouettes" in the sand.
+They were preserved as brittle shapes and "sand silhouettes".